lizardK/cordova-sailfish/README.md

 cordova-sailfish
 ================

-Cordova-sailfish is a SailfishOS adaptation of the [cordova-qt](https://github.com/apache/cordova-qt) port of the Apache Cordova project.
+Cordova-sailfish is a SailfishOS port of the Apache Cordova project.

 #Requirements